 We’d spend our bonus points on a stay at a mid-tier hotel.
 The Park City Waldorf during the holidays is a great option for domestic travel.

-There are many opportunities to spend your Honors points on shopping and dining, concert experiences, and even donating them to your favorite charity, but we recommend focusing on redeeming your points for hotels stays of your choice.
+There are many opportunities to spend your Honors points on shopping and dining, concert experiences, and even donating them to your favorite charity, but we recommend focusing on redeeming your points for hotel stays of your choice.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.